 - optional: 1/2 cup (90g) white chocolate chips, plus a few extra for the tops

-- Melt the butter in the microwave.
-In a medium bowl, whisk the melted butter, brown sugar, and 1/2 cup granulated sugar together until no brown sugar lumps remain.
-Whisk in the vanilla and pumpkin until smooth.
+- Whisk the melted butter, brown sugar, and granulated sugar together in a medium bowl until no brown sugar lumps remain.
+Whisk in the vanilla and blotted pumpkin until smooth.
 Set aside.

-- In a large bowl, toss together the flour, salt, baking powder, baking soda, 1 and 1/2 teaspoons cinnamon and pumpkin pie spice.
+- Whisk the flour, salt, baking powder, baking soda, cinnamon, and pumpkin pie spice together in a large bowl.
 Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
 The dough will be very soft.
-Fold in white chocolate chips.
-They may not stick to the dough because of the melted butter, but do your best to have them evenly dispersed in the dough.
-Cover the dough and chill for 30 minutes or up to 3 days.
-Chilling the dough is imperative for this recipe.
+Fold in 1/2 cup white chocolate chips, if using.
+The chips may not stick to the dough because of the melted butter, but do your best to combine.

-- Take the dough out of the refrigerator.
-Preheat the oven to 350°F (177°C).
+- Remove dough from the refrigerator.
+Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.

-- Bake for 11-12 minutes or until the edges appear set.
+- Bake for 11–12 minutes or until the edges appear set.
 The cookies will look very soft in the center.
 Remove from the oven.
-If you find that your cookies didn’t spread much at all, flatten them out with the back of a spoon when you take them out of the oven.
+If you find that your cookies didn’t spread much at all, flatten them out gently with the back of a spoon when you take them out of the oven.
 If desired, press a few white chocolate chips into the tops of the warm cookies.
-This is only for looks!
+This is only for looks.

 - Cool cookies on the baking sheets for at least 10 minutes before transferring to a wire rack to cool completely.
-The longer the cookies cool, the even better they taste!
+The longer the cookies cool, the better they taste!
 The flavor gets stronger and the texture becomes chewier.
 I usually let them sit, uncovered, for several hours before serving.
 Chewiness and pumpkin flavor are even stronger on day 2.